mkiser/WTFJHT/guide/internet-security.md

 ## 2/ Passwords

 You already know what to do.
 Just do it.
-And, just because you're using two-factor authentication for everything doesn't mean you can skimp on your password.
+And, just because you're using two-factor authentication for everything doesn't mean you can skimp on your passwords.
+Did I say password with an S?
+Yes.
+Use a unique password for every service you use – do not repeat your same password over and over.

 **Use strong passwords** that are 12-14 characters in length and a mix of capital and lowercase letters, numbers, and punctuation.
 Don’t use the same password for every site or service.
 Change your passwords twice year (I change mine when I go to the dentist).
 Don't keep a text file or email to yourself with all your passwords listed.